 Start the ASIO software and select 'System' from the Audio menu.
 Select 'ASIO DIGI9636/52' as the audio I/O device.
-The 'ASIO control' system button opens the Hammerfall's Settings dialog (see chapter 9, Configuration).
+The 'ASIO control' system button opens the Settings Hammerfall's dialog (see chapter 9, Configuration).

 Hammerfall also allows simultaneous record and playback of SPDIF audio data together with record and playback in ADAT format.
-Please note that the external SPDIF devices have to be running in sync, otherwise recordings will be corrupted.
+Please note that the external SPDIF devices have to be running otherwise svnc. recordings will be corrupted.